-Muzzleloading guns firing single bullets must be at least .40-caliber.
+Muzzleloading guns firing single bullets must be at least .30-caliber or larger.
 Muzzleloading guns firing two or more balls must be 20-gauge or larger.
 Muzzleloading guns designed to allow accelerant (gun powder) to be loaded at the breech may be used during muzzleloading gun seasons.

 - This document doesn’t address or advise persons as to local ordinances prohibiting the discharge of firearms or as to the validity of such ordinances.

 - Centerfire semi-automatic rifles having magazine capacities of more than five rounds.